tadesouaiaia/sibArc-website/docs/workshop_practical_clive.docx.md

 chromosome.
 These folders contain the genetic data for both test and validation individuals in the phenotypes folder.

-Test data will only be used for individuals with both genotype and phenotype information.
-Similarly model performance metrics will only use validation samples with both genotype and phenotype information, however, predictions are generated for all validation samples with genotype data.
+Test data is only used for individuals with both genotype and phenotype information.
+Similarly model performance metrics is only used validation samples with both genotype and phenotype information, however, predictions are generated for all validation samples with genotype data.